cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 ### Testing the light intensities

 As mentioned before we used 2 separate NIR LED arrays corresponding to two intensities(18W and 60W) as the light sources and obtained their outputs.
+The base images and the outputs gained from each light source are shown in the figures below.

+-- 20. Output of 18 watts NIR LED source ---
+-- 21. Output of 60 watts NIR LED source ---

 The output obtained from the 18 watts source is quite accurate at visualizing the veins even managing to show very thin subcutaneous veins.
 The contrast is high and the image is smooth as well.
 We've obtained a lot of images using this lighting source and most of them were able to display clearly visible vein patterns.
 When looking at the output of the 60 watts LED source we can observe the vein patterns up to some extent.
 But the very thin veins are barely visible.
 Also the image has a glare which is caused by the light reflecting from the tissue.
 This was the case for most of the images that we took.
 The output from the 18 watts LEDs gave the better results in terms of accuracy, contrast and clarity.

 If the subject has a lot of body fat then the light emitted from the 18 watts source may not be able to penetrate through the subcutaneous fat and reach the underlying veins.
 This may cause veins in some regions to not be visible in the captured image.
 We hoped that the 60 watts light source would provide sufficient penetration in order pass through the layer of fat within the Hypodermis and resolve this issue.
 But the results were not as we expected.
 Even though the intensity is high, it was not enough to penetrate the tissue and the fat probably due to a large portion of the light being deflected from the epidermis and dermis.
 Thus we observed that having a higher intensity does not guarantee better results.
 In fact between the 2 sources, the 18 watts light source proved to be the better one.
 For further analysis lets take a look at the histograms generated for the processed images corresponding to each intensity.

+--- 22. Histograms for the output images of 2 intensities ---

+The above figure shows the differences between the two outputs.
+The histogram of the low intensity output is uniformly distributed unlike the histogram of the high intensity output.
+There are spikes in histogram of the high intensity output for some gray scale values.
+This indicates the presence of color spots in certain regions.
+If we look at corresponding image, we can see patches of white in the hand and dark patches in the background.
+To compare the two intensities even further, we’ve taken set of images and took the count of the clearly visible veins for a set of images obtained using both intensities.
+The results are shown in the figure below.

+-- 23. Comparison of the no of veins between the 2 intensities -----

 #### Testing the algorithm